sonic-net/SONiC/doc/gearbox/gearbox_mdio-HLD.md

 ![syncd gbsyncd MDIO IPC](images/MDIO-IPC.png)

-A new syncd class VendorPaiDll is used by gbsyncd instance to handle PAI.
-The VendorPaiDll class has inheritance from the VendorSai class.
+A new syncd class VendorPai is used by gbsyncd instance to handle PAI.
+The VendorPai class has inheritance from the VendorSai class.
 The syncd class VendorSai currently only links SAI/PAI library with the SAI/PAI library path determined at syncd build time.
-The new VendorPaiDll class can have the PAI library path as one of the arguments for its constructor.
-The MDIO access library path can be another arguments for the constructor of the VendorPaiDll class.
+The new VendorPai class can have the PAI library path as one of the arguments for its constructor.
+The MDIO access library path can be another arguments for the constructor of the VendorPai class.
 Both the PAI library and the MDIO access library can be dynamically linked by syncd in gbsyncd docker at run time.

 ### High-Level Design